MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 ---
-title: Microsoft Information Protection (MIP) SDK setup and configuration
+title: Microsoft Purview Information Protection SDK setup and configuration
 description: Provides the setup and configuration prerequisites, in order to use applications built with the Microsoft Information Protection SDK.
 author: msmbaldwin
 ms.service: information-protection